Intellectual Property | OSSP

 For information on and questions regarding Intellectual Property, please refer to Pacific University's Intellectual Property Policy.

-Intellectual property is defined as intangible products of creative effort (technical information, inventions, software, databases, designs, models, methods, literary works, data).
+Intellectual property is defined as products of creative effort (technical information, assessment tests, inventions, software, data, designs, models, methods, literary and artistic works, formularies, etc.).

 Protect Intellectual Property

-OSSP can assist you in understanding your role in maintaining the rights to your work and preventing your misuse of others' work.
+OSSP can assist you in understanding your role in maintaining the rights to your work and preventing the misuse of others' work.

 Material Transfer Agreements (MTAs)